-Student Job Search allows employers from all different industries to post jobs on their site so you will find a bit of everything.
+Student Job Search allows employers from all different industries to post jobs on their site, so you will find a bit of everything.
 Hospitality, retail, cleaning, and outdoor work, i.e. labouring & gardening, seem to be the categories with the most jobs available.
 Being a student job site, the majority of jobs are casual, part-time or one-off jobs.
-This makes sense seeing that most students are studying/partying full time and are unable to hold down a full-time job.
+This makes sense that most students are studying/partying full time and cannot hold down a full-time job.

-When it comes to applying for a job on sjs, the process can work a bit differently compared with other job sites.
-Firstly, you have to register and supply supporting documents showing that you are indeed a student or you intend to study soon.
+When applying for a job on sjs, the process can work a bit differently than other job sites.
+Firstly, you must register and supply supporting documents showing that you are indeed a student or intend to study soon.
 You can’t apply for jobs until you have uploaded these documents and they have been checked and verified by sjs staff.
-This process can take 1-2 business days, so don’t expect to be able to apply for jobs straight away.
+This process can take 1-2 business days, so don’t expect to apply for jobs straight away.

-Once you have completed the registration process and have been verified, you are free to search and apply for as many jobs you like.
-One thing you will notice is that you can‘t see who the employer is who has posted the job.
-This is pretty annoying as you can’t do any research on the company before applying.
-So you may end up applying for a job with a company that you don’t want to work for.
-Not ideal but that’s the model sjs uses.
+Once you have completed the registration process and have been verified, you are free to search and apply for as many jobs as you like.
+You will notice that you can‘t see who the employer is that has posted the job.
+This makes it hard to research the company before applying as you won't know who they are.
+So, you may end up applying for a job with a company that you don’t want to work for.
+Not ideal, but that’s the model sjs uses.

-When you find a job that you would like to apply for, you click the ‘Apply Now’ button, and it will take you to an application form page which contains questions related to the job you are applying for.
-You have to fill out this form so Student Job Search staff can check your suitability for the role.
+When you find a job that you would like to apply for, you click the ‘Apply Now’ button, and it will take you to an application form page that contains questions related to the job you are applying for.
+You have to fill out this form to check your suitability for the role so the Student Job Search staff can check your suitability.
 You may then be asked to either call sjs for an initial interview or receive further instructions from the employer themselves around the application process, i.e. giving them a call or applying through their company's website.

 Like anything, there are pros and cons to using Student Job Search to find a job.
-The obvious con would be that it is only available to students, but then again that’s who the site was made for in the first place.
-It is also the student associations who provide the funding for the site, so of course, they want it to benefit their customers (students are their customers if you didn't realise).
+The obvious con would be that it is only available to students or recent graduates, but then again, that’s who the site was made for in the first place.
+The student associations also provide the site's funding, so of course, they want it to benefit their customers (students are their customers, if you didn't realise).
 The biggest negative for me is the lack of visibility around who the employers are.
 I want to know who the business is before I apply for a job.
-The registration process, which can take up to 2 business days to complete is also not ideal for somebody looking to start their job search straight away.
+The registration process, which can take up to 2 business days to complete, is also not ideal for looking to start their job search straight away.

 On the other hand, there is no shortage of jobs for you to apply for.
 Being a free service, employers have nothing to lose in posting their positions on the site.
 The customer service that sjs offer is a plus.
 If you have any questions about a role or need a hand with anything, you can quickly contact them by phone or email.